-5 Physical Education, Health and Safety: This includes driver education theory and family life education.
-Students with an authorized reason may be excused from the physical activity part of the regular program and will be assigned an alternative activity.
-Physical Education and Health courses are required by the State of New Jersey and must be passed each year.
+Health courses are required by the State of New Jersey and must be passed each year.
 If a student fails Physical Education and/or Health for the year, the student is strongly encouraged to take and pass the course in summer school.

-6 Visual and Performing Arts: This includes all courses under Visual Arts and Music with the exception of Stage Craft.

-7 21st Century Life and Careers: All courses under the Career and Technical Education fulfill this requirement with the exception of the internship, work and vocational experiences.

-8 World Language: All students will fulfill the one-year world language requirement.
-Limited English Proficient (LEP) students who take an additional English or English as a Second Language (ESL) class may use that second English class to fulfill the requirement.

-9 Financial Literacy: Required for all.
+- Visual and Performing Arts: This includes all courses under Visual Arts and Music with the exception of Stage Craft. - 21st Century Life and Careers: All courses under the Career and Technical Education fulfill this requirement with the exception of the internship, work and vocational experiences. - World Language: All students will fulfill the one-year world language requirement.
+Limited English Proficient (LEP) students who take an additional English or English as a Second Language (ESL) class may use that second English class to fulfill the requirement. - Financial Literacy: Required for all.
 Financial Literacy or course equivalents (as listed in course descriptions to follow) can fulfill the state-mandated two and a half (2.5) credits for the financial, economic, business, and entrepreneurial literacy graduation requirement.